matthewryanhagarty/Savant/README.md

 [Visit Savant deployed page]()

 Savant is an open source portal for tutorials and online classes.
-Knowledge is something that should be shared and this platform enables instructors to share their skills with the world via livestream.
+Our motto is "Education through observation".
+Knowledge is something that should be shared and this platform enables instructors to broadcast their skills with the world via YouTube livestream.
 ___

 ### Design

 Savant users begin by creating a user profile by entering their username, email, password, contact url, and avatar jpg image file.
 After account creation a Savant user can opt to teach a class by providing a class title.
 After a title is given, the instructor then provides a class description, class description via drop-down menu, and schedules a date/time in Google Calendar.
 Upon sumbit, the YouTube API generates an embed with the livestream url.

+The UI for Savant makes extensive use of Twitter Bootstrap CDN, animate.css, Google Fonts, and Font Awesome to create an engaging UX.
+Registered classes are displayed within dynamically generated cards within a Bootstrap carousel.
+Embedded within each class card is YouTube livestream iframe and course information from the YouTube API.
+The tagline and

 ### Logic